 The rings fit into grooves machined into the pistons.
 The two top grooves are for the compression rings, and the bottom groove contains the oil control rings.
 Clean the pistons in a cold tank and clean these grooves with a ring groove cleaner before measuring.
 The thickness of this groove is essential.
-The compression ring grooves allow for just enough compression to force the ring both downward and outward.
+The compression ring grooves allow enough compression to force the ring downward and outward.
 This force creates the tight seal needed to contain compression and prevent blowby.
-Use a new ring and a feeler gauge to obtain the groove's measurements.
+Use the new ring and a feeler gauge to measure the ring groove's gap.
 Place the feeler gauge between the ring and the top of the groove.
 Piston ring groove clearance is typically (.001 - .005).

 Compression rings typically have a tapered or barrel shape.
-Because of these unique shapes, they must be inserted into the piston facing in the right direction.
-A dot is stamped into the top of the compression ring.
+Because of these unique shapes, they must face the right direction.
+Manufacturers stamp a dot or similar mark into the top of the compression ring.
 It must face upward toward the dome or top of the piston.
 Check for the manufacturer's specifications before proceeding.